Stanford PSYCH 290

 Communication will happen via our slack channel – please access via Canvas to set up for the first time.

-Course background
+Course background and scope

 What is this course?

-This is an applied course with emphasis on the practical ability to deploy computational text analysis over data sets ranging from hundreds to millions of text samples – and mine them for patterns and psychological insight.
-These text sample can be social media posts, essays, or any other form of autobiographical writing.
+This is an applied course with emphasis on the practical ability to deploy computational text analysis over data sets ranging from hundreds to millions of text samples, and mine them for patterns and psychological insight.
+These text samples can be social media posts, essays, or any other form of autobiographical writing.
 The goal is to practice these methods in guided tutorials and project-based work so that the students can apply them to their own research contexts.
-The course will provide best practices, as well as access to and familiarity with a Linux-based server environment to process text, including the extraction of words and phrases, topics and psychological dictionaries.
-It will also practice basic machine learning using these text features to estimate surveys scores that are associated with the text samples.
-In addition, we will practice how to further process and visualize the frequency of language variables in R for secondary analyses, with training on how to pull these variables directly into R from the database and server environment.
-In its entirety, the course aims to provide training in an entire state-of-the-art pipeline of computational text analysis, from text as input to final data visualization and secondary analysis in R. It will not focus on the mathematical theory behind these analyses or expect students to code their own implementation of text analyses.
-Familiarity with Python is helpful but not required.
-Basic familiarity with R is expected.
+The course will provide best practices, as well as access to and familiarity with a Linux-based server environment to process text, including the extraction of words and phrases, topics, and psychological dictionaries.
+It will also practice basic machine learning using these text features to estimate survey scores that are associated with the text samples.

 What, concretely, will we do in this course?